 Chemistry (10th grade)

 This is a first-year, laboratory-based course designed to give students an opportunity to explore a variety of topics in general chemistry.
 Chemistry is the study of matter, its structure, properties, and composition, and the changes that matter undergoes.
 In this course, students will study the fundamental principles of chemistry, which allows them to study all the major subdivisions of chemistry in greater depth in future courses.

 The laboratory portion of this course reinforces concepts and processes discussed in class and provides a hands-on experience that directly connects with the lecture/textbook material.
 During the lab, students will use LabPro units attached to their computers to collect and analyze various types of numerical data.
 Students will usually work in pairs during the lab.

-The course offers a broad survey of modern understanding of the cosmos and how astronomers have built that understanding.
+The course offers a broad survey of our modern understanding of the cosmos and how astronomers have built that understanding.
 It assumes no prior knowledge of astronomy or physics, but it does occasionally use basic algebra.
 It emphasizes process as well as facts and is a solid introduction to how science is done.
-Because astronomy is an observational science, the student will use computerized laboratory exercises to collect and analyze data.
+Because astronomy is an observational science, the students will use computerized laboratory exercises to collect and analyze data.
 From ancient views of the solar system to the existence of extra-solar planets, from the birth and death of stars to black holes, from globular clusters to near and ancient galaxies, from familiar cosmic geometries to exotic ones, the course helps students understand their place in the universe.

-AP Physics C: Mechanics & AP Physics C: Electricity and Magnetism
+AP Physics C: Mechanics and AP Physics C: Electricity & Magnetism

 The goal of this course is to provide an introductory college-level understanding of calculus-based mechanics, electricity, and magnetism.
 This will be done through student-driven discussions, problem solving, and laboratory experiments.